danomatika/rc-facade/README.md

 ### MAC OS OX

-On Mac OS X, they can be installed using macports: http://macports.org
+On Mac OS X, they can be installed using macports (http://macports.org) or homebrew (http://brew.sh)

 * install the macport binary and setup the macports environment
 * goto the Terminal and install the libs: